 In Clark and Schaefer's third method, the speaker starts in on their relevant next contribution.
-We see a number of examples of this in the sample dialogue above, for example where the speaker asks a question and the hearer answers it.
-We mentioned these adjacency pairs above; other examples include PROPOSAL followed by ACCEPTANCE or REJECTION, APOLOGY followed by ACCEPTANCE/REJECTION, SUMMONS followed by ANSWER, and so on.
+We see a number of examples of this in the dialogue in Fig. 24.4, for example where the speaker asks a question and the hearer answers it.
+We mentioned these adjacency pairs above; other examples include PROPOSAL followed by ACCEP-TANCE or REJECTION, APOLOGY followed by ACCEPTANCE/REJECTION, SUMMONS followed by ANSWER, and so on.